 Navy Bathroom Budget Breakdown and Shopping Sources

 Hello my Foxy friends!
 Last week was a crazy one, with lots of projects being wrapped up, like the new “navy” bathroom [here], the Fall Home Tour [here] & my little Shiplap Project [here].
 Before I get carried away with details, I want to thank you from the bottom of my heart for the all the positive, supportive comments.
 I read every single one and each and every one is very much appreciated.
-I did something a little different, that might not be the hottest trend, so I kinda held my breath when I hit publish.
+I did something a little different, so I kinda held my breath when I hit publish.
 Yeah, it’s not super crazy, but it’s not white… so I was really tickled when a few of you expressed that you felt like using a dark color now too!
 That is so fun to hear, that I might inspire someone, even just a little.

 As promised, I worked over the weekend to get the Navy Bathroom Budget Breakdown and Shopping Sources post together for y’all.
 This is refresher number 6 on this bathroom.
 So far, we are making due without that gut-remodel really well.
 And in my heart, I already know, when it comes time to choose between this room, and putting in a new courtyard entry out front… this poor little room is not going to win.

 For your shopping convenience, this post will contain direct links to the products I bought and used, some will be “similar to” if it’s no longer available, and some may be affiliate links.
 (An affiliate link just means I might earn a tiny commission if you choose to purchase, but it won’t cost you a single penny more.)
 I like to be upfront about that!

 Are you ready?
 I’m going to go thru everything and all the links will be together at the end so they are all in one place.
 Just to really be comprehensive, this is what we started with the day we took ownership…

 - Wood Oak Vanity.
 Present upon home purchase.